norvig/paip-lisp/docs/chapter19.md

 It is possible to do this with a context-free language including categories like singular-NP, plural-NP, singular-VP, and plural-VP, but it is far easier to augment the grammatical formalism to allow passing features between constituents.

 It should be noted that context-free phrase-structure rules turned out to be very useful for describing programming languages.
-Starting with Algol 60, the formalism has been used under the name *Backus-NaurForm* (BNF) by computer scientists.
+Starting with Algol 60, the formalism has been used under the name *Backus-Naur Form* (BNF) by computer scientists.
 In this book we are more interested in natural languages, so in the next chapter we will see a more powerful formalism known as *unification grammar* that can handle the problem of agreement, as well as other difficulties.
 Furthermore, *unification grammars* allow a natural way of attaching semantics to a parse.